terascope/teraslice/README.md

 curl -XPOST YOUR_MASTER_IP:5678/jobs -d@job.json
 ```

-This will return the job_id which can then be used to manage the job.
+This will return the job_id (for access to the original job posted) and the job execution context id (the running instance of a job) which can then be used to manage the job.
+This will also start the job.
 ```
 {
-    "job_id": "5a50580c-4a50-48d9-80f8-ac70a00f3dbd"
+    "job_id": "5a50580c-4a50-48d9-80f8-ac70a00f3dbd",
+    "ex_id":  "2b5dk70c-qw30-1459-bn47-zchjs80fexg3"

 }
 ```
 # Job Control

+Please check the api docs at the bottom for a comprehensive in-depth list of all api's.
+What is listed here is just a small brief of only a few api's

 ### Job status

-This will retieve the job configuration including '_status' which indicates the execution status of the job.
+This will retrieve the job configuration including '_status' which indicates the execution status of the job.

 ```
-curl YOU_MASTER_IP:5678/jobs/YOUR_JOB_ID
+curl YOU_MASTER_IP:5678/jobs/{EX_ID}
 ```

 ### Stopping a job